michalvankodev/michalvankodev-site/_pages/portfolio.md

   developer and gain more experience in developing real-time web applications.
 work_history:
   - description: >-
+      _**Croptech**_ is a start-up company located in Košice focused on smart automation of hydroponic systems.
+Founded in 2014 they've won _StartupAwards.sk_ and have been able to find investors.

+      I've joined _Croptech_ after the previous team fall apart not being able to bring product into the market.

+      I am main part of the _Croptech_ team.
+I figure as a **CTO** of the company.
+I've developed architecture of the main product called _responzIO_.

+      <span class="location">_CropTech. s.r.o._ Benkova 18 040 18 Košice , 040
+      01 Košice, Slovakia</span>
+    name: CropTech. s.r.o.
+  - description: >-
       localhost.company is a small company which has only around 40 developers and most of them are students.
 I work in _localhost_ as a **Senior front end developer**.
 I am focused on delivering a high quality product and to